EvisHome/Home-Assistant/examples/apexcharts-card/readme.md

-# ApexChart Card
+# ApexCharts Card
-I use the [ApexChart Card by RomRider ](https://github.com/RomRider/apexcharts-card) quite a lot, I like it how it can be customized to almost what ever I need.
+I use the [ApexCharts Card by RomRider ](https://github.com/RomRider/apexcharts-card) quite a lot, I like it how it can be customized to almost what ever I need.
 Note that for [apexcharts-card](https://github.com/RomRider/apexcharts-card) there are some features/customizations that are not in the document but can be used from the [apexcharts.js docs](https://apexcharts.com/docs/), but can need a bit experimenting.

-## ApexChart with background image
+## ApexCharts with background image

 ![](ApexChart-with-background.png)

 Using card_mod and css to add and position a background image.
 The box-shadow adds an 60% shadow overlay on top of the image to make the graph more visible.

-See [apexchart-with-background.yaml](apexcharts-with-background.yaml) for full YAML
+See [apexcharts-with-background.yaml](apexcharts-with-background.yaml) for full YAML

 ```YAML
 type: custom:apexcharts-card